-Irish Proverbs: Inspire Friends and Family with These Irish Words Wisdom!
+Irish Proverbs: Inspire Friends and Family with These Irish Words of Wisdom!

 A very personal form of Irish expression, Irish proverbs are short words of wisdom and life lessons.
 Born of a practical, thrifty and hardworking people, we find these proverbs ‘make sense’ as a part of our cherished Irish culture.